 - 5. Click on the logical operator (next to the criteria values) to choose and or or. - 6.
 Repeat step 1-5 to add another new condition. - 7.
-Click 💙 to see the result of the filtering you made.
+Click volume to see the result of the filtering you made.

-Hint: If you want to reverse the meaning of the conditions, right-click the selected conditions and select Toggle Negator.
+Hint: If you want to reverse the conditions, control-click the selected conditions and select Toggle Negator.
 (Available only for MySQL, Oracle, PostgreSQL, SQLite, SQL Server and MariaDB)